Tanmaya-Barik/bs3-electronics/README.md

 **BS3 Electronics** is a full-featured, production-quality online electronics store built on the **MERN Stack** (MongoDB, Express.js, React, Node.js).

-A core feature of this platform is **KathaaAI**, an intelligent AI Shopping Assistant powered by the **Google Gemini API**.
-Unlike traditional e-commerce platforms that rely on third-party SaaS chatbots (such as VartaAI or Intercom), **KathaaAI is natively integrated** into the BS3 Electronics application codebase.
+A core feature of this platform is **KathaaAI**, an intelligent AI Shopping Assistant powered by the **Google Gemini API**, **KathaaAI is natively integrated** into the BS3 Electronics application codebase.

-### 💡 Why Custom MERN Chatbot (KathaaAI) > 3rd Party Widgets?
-1. **Full Database Awareness:** KathaaAI directly queries the live MongoDB database to fetch real-time prices, stock levels, specs, and warranty terms.
-2. **Interactive UI Component Embedding:** When KathaaAI recommends an electronics item, it renders **interactive Product Cards** inside the chat bubble with an instant **"Add to Cart"** button.
-3. **Zero Security & API Key Exposure:** The Google Gemini API Key is stored securely on the Node.js/Express backend server (`/api/chat`).
-No keys are exposed in the client-side JavaScript bundle.
-4. **Built-in Resilient Fallback Engine:** If offline or if an API limit is reached, KathaaAI automatically switches to its on-premise local intelligence engine, ensuring a **100% reliable demonstration** during college evaluation.

 ---